C2SM/extpar/docs/user_manual/user_manual_04_python_modules.md

 At the beginning of the program information about the environment on which EXTPAR is running is written to the logfile and all left-overs from prior executions of the same EXTPAR module are deleted.
-In a next step each parameter from the namelist 'namelist.py' is checked for correctness as well as assigned to an internal variable for later use in the program.
-The specifaction about the target grid is directly read from the Fortan namelist-files 'INPUT_grid_org.
+In a next step each parameter from the namelist `namelist.py` is checked for correctness as well as assigned to an internal variable for later use in the program.
+The specifaction about the target grid is directly read from the Fortan namelist-files `INPUT_grid_org`.
 The next step in the modules involves the generation of all necessary meta-data for the buffer files and the write of a namelist files in the style of a Fortran namelist, containing all information needed for the consistency_check